Colburn Community Primary School

 Believe and Achieve

-We are dedicated to ensuring all our pupils succeed – challenging and developing their ability to think independently, building their resilience, wellbeing and enabling them to transfer their skills and learning to all aspects of their life.
+We are dedicated to ensuring all our pupils succeed – challenging and developing their ability to think independently, building their resilience, well-being and enabling them to transfer their skills and learning to all aspects of their life.

-Our curriculum has been designed to create a balance between the National Curriculum statutory requirements and a range of experiences which allow our pupils the opportunities to broaden their life experiences.
+Our bespoke curriculum has been designed to create a balance between the National Curriculum statutory requirements and a range of experiences which allow our pupils the opportunities to broaden their life experiences.
 Through clear strategic planning, our curriculum provides not only memorable experiences but is rich in opportunities from which the children can learn and develop transferable skills.
-Age related expectations combine the acquisition of knowledge and development of skills to create a purposeful and exciting learning journey for every child
+Age related expectations combine the acquisition of knowledge and development of skills to create a purposeful and exciting learning journey for every child.

 To further support the formal curriculum, we provide a range of extra-curricular artistic, creative and sporting activities which children are actively encouraged to participate in.
 These are provided both by school staff and external providers.
-The children, staff and parents are very proud of Colburn’s sporting success and high quality musical and drama performances, which reflect both what we do in school and the activities that children participate in outside of school.
+The children, staff and parents are very proud of Colburn’s sportsmanship and high quality musical and drama performances, which reflect both what we do in school and the activities that children participate in outside of school.

 We offer our children an engaging and challenging curriculum that connects and celebrates our school, our homes and families, and our place within modern Britain and the wider world.
 We aim to enrich our children’s well-being, attitudes to learning, resilience and ability to fulfil their potential: personally, physically and academically.
 Embedding a nurturing and inclusive approach, we strive to develop inquisitive minds, sense awe and wonder and a determination to believe that anything can be achieved.